YuxuanLongBeyond/Low_rank_tensor_approx/README.md

 To test the direct solver (not recommended), please change the line 'use_direct_solve = 0' to 'use_direct_solve = 1' in the main script.

 ## Remark
-The reported time consumption may not be reproduced.
+The reported time consumption may not be reproducible.
 For instance, the results in Figure 1 are not reproducible.